Sign up to our Newsletter

 Instead, the MPRE uses a calculated scale to determine your final score.
 Students will receive a score in the range of 50-150, depending on how many questions they answer correctly.

 This calculated score benefits students because it accounts for differences in difficulties on the exam.
-This way, the exam is more fair, and students are held to the same standards from one test to another.
+This makes the exam more fair and ensures students are held to the same standards from one test to another.

 Out of the 60 questions you answer, only 50 will be scored.
 The weighting of each question fluctuates every year, depending on the difficulty level of current and past exams.
 As such, it’s nearly impossible to get a definite answer to the exact number of questions you must answer correctly to achieve a certain score.